luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 **Step 3** : Configure the awscloudwatch receiver

-We’ll add awscloudwatch receiver inside the receivers section of the `config.yaml` that we created in Step 1.
+We’ll add an awscloudwatch receiver inside the receivers section of the `config.yaml` that we created in Step 1 for the OTel collector.

+You can configure your receiver to collect logs with different conditions.
+To see the different parameters, some sample configurations and more details about the awscloudwatch receiver, check out this <a href = "https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/awscloudwatchreceiver" rel="noopener noreferrer nofollow" target="_blank" >GitHub link</a>.

+Here are two sample configurations:

-The below configuration will do autodiscovery and collect 100 log groups starting with prefix application.
+1. This configuration below will do autodiscovery and collect 100 log groups starting with prefix application.

 ```bash